How to deploy a token on Polygon in 3 steps (with no-code alternative)

 Since Polygon supports EVM, any smart contract or dApp you create for Ethereum can be deployed on Polygon with little or no modification.

-Smart Contracts and Solidity: How to deploy MRC-20 tokens
+Smart and Solidity: How to Deploy token

 In the Polygon ecosystem, deploying an ERC-20 token requires writing a smart contract using Solidity, the leading language for developing contracts on EVM-compatible blockchains such as Ethereum and Polygon.
 Here's a deeper look at the steps required to create and deploy a token on Polygon.